Prem Maya Sonir

-Prem Maya Sonir (born July 14, 1961) is the Retired Sport Officer of North Eastern Railways Headquarters Gorakhpur.
+Prem Maya Sonir (born July 14, 1961) is an Indian former field hockey player.
 During the 1980 Olympics, she was one of the star members of India's hockey team which also included the Saini Sisters and Lorraine Fernandes where they defeated Austria and Poland.
 They came fourth missing out on a bronze medal.

 She was a member of the women's hockey team of India, which won the gold medal in the 1982 Asian Games held in New Delhi.